ACEGAZ/Art_By_Heart_sketch/README.md

 - Gallery <a name="gallery"></a>

     The gallery page displayes any art that the admin/artist uploads and allows users to comment on the indivisual pieces.
+    Any artwork uploaded via the upload artwork link will appear on this page.

     <img src = 'static/images/gallery.png'>
     <img src = 'static/images/gallery-2.png'>